wtfutil/wtfdocs/content/configuration/add_mutiple_instance_of_widget.md

 ---
-title: "Adding Multiple Instances of a Widget"
+title: "Multiple Instances of a Widget"
 date: 2020-04-26T20:39:16+05:30
 draft: false
 ---